 Peace Direct has launched a new course for people wanting to learn more about peacebuilding.

-The course is available online and is free until the end of August during our test phase.
-The course is self paced, and takes on average between two hours and two weeks to complete.
+The course is available online and costs $25.
+The course is self paced, and takes on average between four hours and two weeks to complete.

 Upon completion, participants should have a greater knowledge of the practical skills and techniques required to resolve conflict and build peace successfully at a local level.